MNIT-DOT-a11y/mnit-dot-a11y.github.io/testing-environment.md

 NVDA is a screen reader and can be downloaded from the Software Center.
 NVDA works well with Chrome, Firefox, and Edge.

 The steps below will get you up and running.
+Steps to how to test with a screen reader can be found on the [How-to Test Screen Reader](https://mnit-dot-a11y.github.io/how-to-test/screen-readers/) page.

 #### **Resources**